List of drive-in theatres in Australia: Queensland

 Queensland had at one stage over 50 drive-ins.
-Now all of the suburban Brisbane drive-in theatres have closed leaving the Tivoli Drive In Theatre in Ipswich, and the Gold Coast's Yatala as the closest drive-in theatres to Brisbane.
+Now all of the suburban Brisbane drive-in theatres have closed leaving the Gold Coast's Yatala as the closest drive-in theatres to Brisbane.
 In rural Queensland however, there are still a number of drive-in theatres operating.

 Brisbane's first drive-in was the Capalaba which opened in 1955.
 The Boondall Drive-in opened on 8 February 1956, at the time it had the largest screen in Australia.
 Kids were well catered for with a Merry-Go-Round, miniature Cobb & Co coach and Shetland Ponies to ride (Brisbane Telegraph, 6 Feb 1956).
 The site of the Boondall Drive-In has now been developed into housing.

 The Burleigh Heads Drive-in was one of Queensland's first drive-ins when it opened in 1957 with a 500 car capacity.
 It was followed by the Starlight drive-in at Aspley, which was opened in January 1957 (at a cost of £100,000).
 Fourth to open, in April 1957, was Hoyts Skyline Drive-in located at Coopers Plains at a cost of £200,000.
 It could hold 650 cars on its 17 acres and also had a children's railway line, putt putt, badminton facilities and a dance floor.

 The Starline Drive-In opened near Ipswich in the early 1960s.
 Other drive-ins opened in and around Brisbane in the late 1960s, early 1970s.
 These included the Keperra, the Western at Oxley, the Galaxy at Cannon Hill and the Redcliffe Drive-In on the city's northern outskirts.

 In 2002 a small boutique drive-in was opened in Wonga (north of Gympie), with a second screen added in 2004, increasing it to a 250 car capacity.
 A third screen was subsequently added; however in January 2010 the drive-in closed, when its owner went into receivership.
 In September 2010 a new owner took over the operation of the drive-in reopening in December that year.
 The drive-in has recently closed.